CuteShaun/kottans-frontend/README.md

-## JavaScript Basics
+## <a name="js_basics">JavaScript Basics</a>

 In the first part of this course, I repeat basics concepts of javascript and data types, challenges after course is really great, I get stucked on 1 or 2, this case indicate gaps in my knowledge.
-Second part, God it was hard, but it's enjoyable pain, i used hint for 2 tasks.
-In third part i felt loneliness and complete missunderstending of the situation (speaker of this course like superhero flash, he spoke and wrote with double-quick speed and theme is really hard to understent)
+Second part, God it was hard, but it's enjoyable pain, I used hint for 2 tasks.
+In third part I felt loneliness and complete missunderstending of the situation (speaker of this course like superhero flash, he spoke and wrote with double-quick speed and theme is really hard to understent :)

 ![javascript basics screenshot for task 5-1](task_javascript_basics/screenshot-task_5-1.png)